Frequently Asked Questions (FAQ)

 Yes!
 We source our products from local and Australian owned businesses.
 I do not import any active ingredients.
 Our tallows come from active paddock to plate businesses in and around Townsville, branching as far west to charters towers.
 So, we know first-hand the ethical practices behind the raising of the cattle that produce this wonderous product.
 Some of these families are up to fourth generation farmers!

-Our herbs and flowers come from suppliers and hobbyists who grow their plants organically natural and toxin free.
+Our herbs and flowers come from suppliers and hobbyists who source their plants organically natural and toxin free.

 We only purchase our ingredients from Australian owned and operated suppliers.